Art-Sells/Arells/Build-Notes.md

 - *Complete submitting/submitted main UI/UX*
 - *Complete show investments/ delete investments UI*
-- *test multiple investment deletions... with the "1 minute end all open to see aht it does" with the form open and not open*
+- *test multiple investment deletions... (with page mount clearing refresh page sessions) with the "1 minute end all open to see aht it does" with the form open and not open*
 - *About button (same as in asset pages) in my investmnts footer arells*

 ### Investment list (fix when heighting down, it jigs a little at the end (I don't experience this issue with the forms height downs))